PANTHEONtech/YANGinator/rfc-parser/docs/readme.md

 Following methods are used for transformation of Augmented Backus–Naur form (.abnf) grammar into Backus–Naur form (.bnf) .

-<b>For your own safety, do not change the order in which the methods are called.</b>
+<b>For your own safety and mental well-being, do not change the order in which the methods are called.</b>

 <ul>
   <li>replaceAllAbnfTokens(oldGrammar)</li>